jensenkd/script.hometheaterX/README.md

 * [Thanks](#thanks)

 ###What is Home Theater Experience?
-Automatically scrobble all TV episodes and movies you are watching to Trakt.tv!
+Automatically scrobble all TV episodes and movies you are watching to HomeTheaterX.com!
 Keep a comprehensive history of everything you've watched and be part of a global community of TV and movie enthusiasts.
-Sign up for a free account at [Trakt.tv](http://trakt.tv) and get a ton of features:
+Sign up for a free account at [hometheaterX.com](http://hometheaterX.com) and get a ton of features:

 * Automatically scrobble what you're watching
-* [Mobile apps](http://trakt.tv/downloads) for iPhone, iPad, Android, and Windows Phone
-* Share what you're watching (in real time) and rating to facebook and twitter
-* Personalized calendar so you never miss a TV show
-* Follow your friends and people you're interesed in
 * Use watchlists so you don't forget what to watch
-* Track your media collections and impress your friends
+* Track your media collections and compare with friends
 * Create custom lists around any topics you choose
 * Easily track your TV show progress across all seasons and episodes
 * Track your progress against industry lists such as the IMDb Top 250
-* Discover new shows and movies based on your viewing habits
-* Widgets for your forum signature

 ###What can this addon do?
 * Automatically scrobble TV episodes and movies you are watching
-* Sync your TV episode and movie collections to Trakt (manually or triggered by a library update)
+* Sync your TV episode and movie collections to HomeTheaterX (manually or triggered by a library update)
-* Keep watched statuses synced between Kodi and Trakt
+* Keep watched statuses synced between Kodi and HomeTheaterX
-* Rate movies and episodes after watching them
-* Custom skin/keymap actions for toggling watched status, and rating (tagging and listing disabled for now)

 ###What can be scrobbled?
 This plugin will scrobble local media and most remote streaming content.
 Local media should be played in Kodi library mode and you should use [TVDb](http://thetvdb.com/) (for tv shows) and [TMDb](http://themoviedb.org) (for movies) as your scrapers.
 TV shows are identified using their TVDb ID.
 Movies are identified using the IMDb ID.
 This allows Trakt to match the correct show or movie more accurately, regardless of the title.

 Remote streaming content will scrobble assuming the metadata is correctly set in Kodi.
-Add-ons that stream content need to correctly identify TV episodes and movies with as much metadata as possible for Trakt to know what you're watching.
+Add-ons that stream content need to correctly identify TV episodes and movies with as much metadata as possible for HomeTheaterX to know what you're watching.

 ###Installation
 If your not a developer, you should only install this from the official Kodi repo via Kodi itself.
 If you are a dev, here is how you install the dev version: